 Write easy-to-follow call for papers instructions with these 10 tips

 Some submitters may not understand the terminology in your instructions.
-Keep your audience’s background and demographics in mind so you use language you know they’ll understand.
+Keep your audience’s background and demographics in mind so you use language you know they’ll understand, especially if English isn’t their first language.

-In the age of the internet, users shy away from reading long, complex paragraphs.
-To increase the chances that your users will read them through, use short, easy to understand sentences.
+When reading online, users shy away from long, complex paragraphs.
+To increase the chances that your users will read–not skim–your instructions, use short, easy to understand sentences.

 There’s no need to use fancy words when writing instructions for your call for papers.
 Using simple terms will make sure more people understand the process you are explaining.

-Supplement your instructions with tips that appear throughout the submission process.
+Supplement your instructions with tips that appear throughout your submission form.
 These additional points can be written next to specific fields, or appear when a user places their cursor over a “Help” icon.
 Having these instructions on the page ensures people see them right when they need them most.

 If you want your submitters to follow the instructions like a recipe, use numbered lists to indicate the steps they need to take.
 If you have more general or optional instructions, use bullets.